D-Bits/COVID-19-Tracker/README.md

 # COVID-19-Tracker

-A client for tracking the novel corona virus, and various other tools for it.
+A client for tracking the novel coronavirus, and various other tools for it.

 ## Project Goal
-***

-Build a web client to analyze and store global data for the SARS2-CoV-2 (Covid 19) pandemic, using [Postman's APIs](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest).
+Build a web client to analyze and store global data for the SARS2-CoV-2 (COVID-19) pandemic, using [Postman's APIs](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest).
 This started out as a simple console program to obtain, and analyze data.
 It has since evolved into a Flask application.

 ## Core Tools
-***

 - Python 3
 - Pandas